Azure/Startup-toranomaki/FAQ/README.md

 ---

+> **Disclaimer:**
+> This FAQ and all related documentation are provided as community resources.
+While we strive for accuracy, information may become outdated or incomplete.
+Always refer to official Microsoft Azure documentation for the latest guidance and support.
+This project is not officially endorsed by Microsoft.

+---

 Add more FAQ files to this folder as needed.
 Each file should address a single question or topic for clarity and maintainability.